IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Chapter 11.
 DSFS commands 97

 dsadm fileinfo
-· A file that is not open and was not recently accessed by an application shows a length of zero regardless of the length of the actual data set the file represents.
+Â· A file that is not open and was not recently accessed by an application shows a length of zero regardless of the length of the actual data set the file represents.
-· A file that is open or recently accessed by applications has a length that shows the length of the data set represented as a POSIX file. format The storage method that is used to store the object contents in the utility file system.
+Â· A file that is open or recently accessed by applications has a length that shows the length of the data set represented as a POSIX file. format The storage method that is used to store the object contents in the utility file system.
 It can have one of the following values:
 INLINE Object is small and stored inside the anode in the utility file system.
 BLOCKED Object is blocked and stored as an array of blocks in the utility file system.
 DSFS uses trees to locate the blocks on disk, which takes a modest amount of extra disk space.
 Empty objects are represented by the BLOCKED indication.